 Prior to joining the MGT Consulting leadership team, Mr. Ledford was the Vice President of Revenue Performance Management of a global technology company and has been a consultant for both Booz Allen Hamilton and Deloitte.
 He also has interned for the U.S. Supreme Court and White House Office of Science and Technology Policy.
 Mr. Ledford holds a Master of Public Policy from George Mason University’s School of Public Policy, a Bachelor of Arts from the Pennsylvania State University, and is earning an Innovation and Entrepreneurship Certificate from Stanford.

-Ms. Susan Zoller is the PK-12 Education Director at MGT Consulting Group.
+Ms. Susan Zoller is Vice President of PK-12 Education at MGT Consulting Group.
 In this role, Susan oversees all aspects of MGT’s work in schools and school districts that span from early learning through grade 12.
 Starting in 2008, she has led projects for MGT in 29 states.

 Ms. Zoller’s complete career experience spans more than 40 years as a teacher, principal, curriculum director, and deputy superintendent to support effective teaching and learning and efficient operations in public schools.
 She has worked and taught at all levels, elementary through college, across the country from Pennsylvania to Washington State.
 Her last public school position was Deputy Superintendent for Bellingham Public Schools in Washington, a position she held for ten years.
 During her tenure there, Ms. Zoller negotiated contracts, monitored workplace environment issues with both staff and managers, and directed the instructional programs within the district.